Muthung/Javascript/ReactJS/react-task-tracker/README.md

 #  (React) Task Tracker

-This is a React Expense Tracker.
+This is a React Task Tracker.
 It uses functional components with hooks and the context API

 ## Usage
 ```